 We will interpret this vision of the Millennial Temple literally.
+There is no justification to spiritualize.
 It is obvious that we should study this temple prophetically, literally and with a view of millennial worship.
 There is a division among the commentators on interpreting chapters 40-48 literally or spiritually.